ibm-cloud-docs/codeengine/knative.md

 To install Knative (`kn`), download and install the [Knative CLI](https://github.com/knative/client/blob/main/docs/README.md){: external}.

-In order to use Knative with {{site.data.keyword.codeengineshort}}, you must first set up your environment to interact with the Kubernetes API of {{site.data.keyword.codeengineshort}}.
+To use Knative with {{site.data.keyword.codeengineshort}}, you must first set up your environment to interact with the Kubernetes API of {{site.data.keyword.codeengineshort}}.
 For more information, see [Installing the Kubernetes command-line interface](/docs/codeengine?topic=codeengine-kubernetes#kubernetes-kubectl).

-For more information about Kubernetes and Knative and how they works with {{site.data.keyword.codeengineshort}} architecture, see [Learning about {{site.data.keyword.codeengineshort}} architecture and workload isolation](/docs/codeengine?topic=codeengine-architecture).
+For more information about Kubernetes and Knative and how they work with {{site.data.keyword.codeengineshort}} architecture, see [Learning about {{site.data.keyword.codeengineshort}} architecture and workload isolation](/docs/codeengine?topic=codeengine-architecture).
 {: important}

 ## Interacting with Kubernetes API